Examine Outdoor Recreation Trends in Tucson, Arizona MSA

 What are the key trends?

 Over the long term, Tucson has seen volatility in park visits, with rates increasing during periods of economic growth and decreasing during the prior recession.
-Following the Great Recession, Tucson and Arizona experienced five years of growth in visits to national parks located nearby.
+After several years of declines following the Great Recession, Tucson and Arizona experienced five consecutive years of growth in visits to nearby national parks from 2013 through 2017.

 Interested in learning more about tourism trends in Arizona?
 Check out the Tourism and Travel page on EBRC’s Arizona’s Economy online magazine.
 Looking for data on international tourism trends?
 EBRC’s Arizona-Mexico Economic Indicators site has the latest indicators on Arizona-Mexico Tourism.